zcyjn233/Explore-steak-related-products/README.md

 -   `data/raw_data` contains the raw data as obtained from https://jacobfilipp.com/hammer/.
 Since the file is too large to upload to GitHub, you need to click Zipped CSVs with full price data on this website to download it and put it into 01-raw_data in the data folder before running the R program
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
+-   `model` contains fitted models API.
 -   `Other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts`contains the R scripts used to simulate, download, clean, test, plot, and analyze the data.

 ## Statement on LLM usage